How to Build a Low-Latency Trading Infrastructure (in 6 Steps)

 What is a Low Latency Trading Infrastructure?

 A low-latency trading infrastructure is a system of trading components designed to execute a trade as quickly as possible.
-It involves optimizing every component to work at its most efficient optimal level so that the least amount of latency stands in the way of orders and executions.
+It involves optimizing every component to work at its most efficient optimal level so that the least amount of latency stands in the way of orders, executions, and profits.

 The Key Components of a Low Latency Trading Infrastructure